Skywola/anim/README.md

 FOR BLENDER 2.9, PROTOTYPE - This is the NEW coding, concentrated on object oriented principles, using classes.
-Currently, this is a step back from the previous coding, but the coding is far better in terms of quality and understandability.
+Currently, this is a step back from the previous coding, but the coding is far better in terms of quality, understandability, and managability.
 I am posting this code at this point in case anyone else  is interested in using it, building from it . . .
 Coder : Shawn D Irwin (skywola@hotmail.com)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License